-The majority of the Council's collections of Decorative Arts (ceramics, porcelain, glass and other artefacts of a similar nature) and Visual Arts (paintings and drawings) are included in the balance sheet at market value based upon insurance valuations done in 2008.As the policy is to revalue the collections every 5 years, a revaluation of these assets is due in the near future.
-During 2012/13 further valuations took place in which certain assets previously not assigned a value were valued in total at £23,900.
-New assets valued at £53,210 were acquired either by purchase or by donation in 2012/13.
+The majority of the Council's collections of Decorative Arts (ceramics, porcelain, glass and other artefacts of a similar nature) and Visual Arts (paintings and drawings) are included in the balance sheet at market value based upon insurance valuations done in 2008.As the policy is to revalue the collections every 5 years and a revaluation of these assets will be carried out in 2014.
+In 2013/14 existing assets were revalued by £800 and new assets valued at £179,930 (including transfers from other institutions) were acquired either by purchase or by donation and added to the register.
 No assets were found to be impaired.